13. Paths Cross

 Took his time climbing to the third floor, wondering what he hoped to accomplish.

-Recalled reading something about falls becoming nearly 100-percent fatal over 25 feet.
+Recalled reading something about falls becoming nearly 100-percent fatal above 25 feet.

 Wondered if Oscar Pinero felt anything.